eProsima/Fast-DDS-statistics-backend/docs/rst/formalia/titlepage.rst

 Description
 ^^^^^^^^^^^

-*eProsima Fast DDS Statistics Backend* is a C++ library to collect data from the *Fast DDS Statistics module*, generate statistical information to be used by applications.
+*eProsima Fast DDS Statistics Backend* is a C++ library to collect data from the *Fast DDS Statistics module* and generate statistical information to be used by applications.

 This database-like tool enhances the monitoring of the health of *Fast DDS* entities.
-Additionally, it offers a useful depiction of the Fast DDS system in a graph-like format.
+Additionally, it offers a useful depiction of the *Fast DDS* system in a graph-like format.
 This visualization aids in understanding the system's structure and behavior in an accessible manner.

 .. warning::

-  In order to monitor a DDS network deployed using *Fast DDS* library, compiling the latter with statistics and explicitly activating the statistics module is required.
+  To monitor a DDS network deployed using the *Fast DDS* library, it must be compiled with statistics and the statistics module must be explicitly enabled.
 See `Statistics Module DDS Layer
   <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/dds_layer/statistics_dds_layer.html>`_
   for more details.

 .. warning::
-  If Fast DDS has been compiled with statistics and they are explicitly enabled and statistical data are not correctly received, only few data arrive or even none, configure the Fast DDS endpoints publishing statistics data with a less restrictive memory constraints.
+  If *Fast DDS* has been compiled with statistics and they are explicitly enabled and statistical data are not correctly received, only few data arrive or even none, configure the Fast DDS endpoints publishing statistics data with a less restrictive memory constraints.
   Please check the following